AdobeDocs/audience-manager.fr-FR/help/using/integration/receiving-audience-data/real-time-outbound-transfers/oauth-in-outbound-transfers.md

 # [!DNL OAuth 2.0] Intégration pour Real - Temps de transfert sortant{#oauth-integration-for-real-time-outbound-transfers}

 When publishing segments to the partner destination via a realtime server-to-server integration, Audience Manager can be set up to authenticate using [!DNL OAuth 2.0] when making the requests.
-Ceci permet de délivrer des requêtes authentifiées d&#39;Audience Manager vers votre endpoint de fin.
+Ceci permet de délivrer des requêtes authentifiées d'Audience Manager vers votre endpoint de fin.

 ## Authentication Flow {#auth-flow}

 The [!DNL Adobe Audience Manager] [OAuth 2.0](https://tools.ietf.org/html/rfc6749#section-4.4) authentication implementation is based on the Client Credentials grant flow and follows these steps:

 1. Vous devez nous fournir les éléments suivants :
-   * [!DNL OAuth 2.0] Point de terminaison qui génère le jeton d&#39;authentification.
+   * [!DNL OAuth 2.0] Point de terminaison qui génère le jeton d'authentification.
-   * Informations d&#39;identification utilisées pour générer un jeton.
+   * Informations d'identification utilisées pour générer un jeton.
 1. An [!DNL Audience Manager] consultant sets up the [destination](../../../features/destinations/destinations.md) using the information you provided.
 1. Once a segment is mapped to this destination, our real-time data transfer system, [IRIS](../../../reference/system-components/components-data-action.md#iris), makes a `POST` request to the token endpoint to exchange the credentials for a bearer token.
 1. For each segment publishing request to the partner endpoint, [!UICONTROL IRIS] uses the bearer token to authenticate.